nchar and nvarchar (Transact-SQL)

 nchar [ ( n ) ]

-Fixed-length Unicode string data. n defines the string length and must be a value from 1 through 4,000.
+Fixed-length string data. n defines the string length in byte-pairs and must be a value from 1 through 4,000.
 The storage size is two times n bytes.
-When the collation code page uses double-byte characters, the storage size is still n bytes.
-Depending on the string, the storage size of n bytes can be less than the value specified for n.
+For UCS-2 encoding, the storage size is two times n bytes and the number of characters that can be stored is also n.
+For UTF-16 encoding, the storage size is still two times n bytes but the number of characters that can be stored may be smaller than n because Supplementary Characters use two byte-pairs (also called surrogate-pair).
 The ISO synonyms for nchar are national char and national character.

 nvarchar [ ( n | max ) ]

-Variable-length Unicode string data. n defines the string length and can be a value from 1 through 4,000. max indicates that the maximum storage size is 2^30-1 characters.
-The maximum storage size in bytes is 2 GB.
-The actual storage size, in bytes, is two times the number of characters entered + 2 bytes.
+Variable-length string data. n defines the string length in byte-pairs and can be a value from 1 through 4,000. max indicates that the maximum storage size is 2^30-1 characters (2 GB).
+The storage size is two times n bytes + 2 bytes.
+For UCS-2 encoding, the storage size is two times n bytes + 2 bytes and the number of characters that can be stored is also n.
+For UTF-16 encoding, the storage size is still two times n bytes + 2 bytes but the number of characters that can be stored may be smaller than n because Supplementary Characters use two byte-pairs (also called surrogate-pair).
 The ISO synonyms for nvarchar are national char varying and national character varying.

 When n is not specified in a data definition or variable declaration statement, the default length is 1.
 When n is not specified with the CAST function, the default length is 30.

-Use nchar when the sizes of the column data entries are probably going to be similar.
+- Use nchar when the sizes of the column data entries are consistent.

-Use nvarchar when the sizes of the column data entries are probably going to vary considerably.
+- Use nvarchar when the sizes of the column data entries vary considerably.

 sysname is a system-supplied user-defined data type that is functionally equivalent to nvarchar(128), except that it is not nullable. sysname is used to reference database object names.